 Confidential and sensitive corporate documents require the best security.
 Storage in the cloud means storing a back-up of these documents off-site in a virtual safe.
 This digital safe is only as secure as a company’s access control policies.
 To shore up your company’s defences around its most confidential documents, here are some security measures that will assure that your Google Drive storage is as breach-proof as possible:

-- Create complex passwords with 2-factor authentification (2FA) and change regularly
+- Create complex passwords with 2-factor authentication (2FA) and change regularly

 - Encrypt sensitive stored data